Brown Butter Blondies

 Though the ingredients for this blondie recipe are simple, the brown butter gives them that quality where you take a bite and think, what IS that?!

-I like to think of a blondie as like a brownie without the chocolate.
+I like to think of it as a brownie without the chocolate.
 They have a very similar texture, with a great chewiness and rich bite, but with a completely different flavor.
 They are very sweet, and you get notes of brown sugar and butter…and in this case, brown butter!

 (Side note: if you need a chocolate brownie fix, see Irish Cream Brownies with Caramelized White Chocolate Buttercream, or these fudgy Coconut Oil Brownies).

 First we need to brown the butter, which only takes about 5 minutes.
-First, melt the butter:
+Start by melting unsalted butter over medium heat in a small saucepan:

-Once the butter has melted, it will foam like crazy, then start to subside:
+After the butter melts, it will foam like crazy, then start to subside:

-Pour the brown butter into a big mixing bowl, and add brown sugar and granulated sugar:
+Pour the brown butter into a large mixing bowl, and add brown sugar and granulated sugar:

 Beat the butter and sugars together with a hand mixer until combined, then add two eggs: